-One Democratic State: A real possibility
+One Democratic State: The realistic solution

 Although the power balance in Palestine is currently not in favor of a democratic solution, with no major faction or party on either side pursuing it, the situation is bound to change.